drumboy02/working-with-files/README.md

 char_freq_histogram.py prompts the user for the name of a text file and counts the number and frequency of alphabetical characters in it.

+sorted_char_histogram.py uses a different method to count the number and frequency of characters, sorts them into descending order and writes them to a new file.